-Work in abroad sounds like an adventure to many people.
+Work abroad sounds like an adventure to many people.
 However, jobs in Italy require more than the Italy visa application and just the obvious Italy cover letter and Italy CV writing and translation - they require careful preparation for passing of the Italy job interview.
 You will face problems that in all probability did not even cross your mind since you become interested in work in Italy.

 Do not take too lightly the influence an Italy visa can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and unusual management culture.

 Most visits to Italy are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.